andrewens/andrewens.github.io/_posts/2022-12-8-n-body-simulation.md

 ## About

-After implementing the [Barnes-Hut algorithm]({% post_url 2022-10-27-barnes-hut-algorithm %}) for [Ship Crew RPG]({% post_url 2023-6-29-ship-crew-rpg %}), I realized that I could gain an even simpler, yet more aggressive optimization: stop simulating tiny objects' gravitational mass.
+After implementing the Barnes-Hut algorithm for [Ship Crew RPG]({% post_url 2023-6-29-ship-crew-rpg %}), I realized that I could gain an even simpler, yet more aggressive optimization: stop simulating tiny objects' gravitational mass.

 This allowed me to simulate several thousands of stars in ROBLOX.
 That won't sound very impressive to a C developer, but for Lua it's pretty good!

-> _This post is still a work in progress!
-I'll add more soon :)_

 ## Gifs